Being an open-minded skeptic is healthy.

 ~ Elisa Medhus, MD, in My Son and the Afterlife.

-My presumption that some people have these doubts and questions comes from the fact that I used to have these thoughts, too.
+I know that many people have these doubts and questions comes from the fact that I used to have these thoughts, too.
 By nature, I’m a skeptical person too.

 Early on in my journey with reiki I wanted to focus on the science behind it, keen to really understand exactly how it worked.
 But often, and honestly – not really grasping the “how” myself.
 As I continued practicing due to the value I found in it (despite not really understanding the “how” or “why” it worked, per se) I was buoyed by the impact, benefit, and results that came from it.
 My focus shifted away from the science behind it, searching for formal proof or studies, and ultimately toward the results and experiences – mine, and those of my friends and clients.
 This is what has kept me in this field, doing sessions on myself and others.